UTNuclearRoboticsPublic/nrg_tools/README.md

 The `nrg_tools.h` file includes all of the tools in the library.
 To get only specific ones, you can include only those headers instead (e.g. `#include "conversions.hpp"`).

-The documentation for the library can be easily accessed by opening the `index.html` file in the `docs/html` folder, [here](www.google.com).
+The documentation for the library can be easily accessed by opening the `index.html` file in the `docs/html` folder, [here](https://github.com/UTNuclearRoboticsPublic/nrg_tools/tree/master/doc/html).

 ## Type Conversions
-The type conversions ([conversions.hpp](www.google.com)) allow you to easily convert between many ROS message types, `std::vector<double>`'s, and `Eigen::VectorXd`'s.
+The type conversions ([conversions.hpp](https://github.com/UTNuclearRoboticsPublic/nrg_tools/blob/master/include/nrg_tools/conversions.hpp)) allow you to easily convert between many ROS message types, `std::vector<double>`, and `Eigen::VectorXd`.
 To convert between any two types is simpily a call to `nrg_tools::convert(from_type, to_type)`.
 As an example:
 ```
 std::vector<double> input{100, 200, 300, 400, 500, 600};
 geometry_msgs::WrenchStamped output;
 bool success = nrg_tools::convert(input, output);

 geometry_msgs::Wrench other_output;
-bool other_success = nrg_tools::convert(output, other_output);
+success = nrg_tools::convert(output, other_output);
 ```

-Adding new possible conversions to the library is as simple as writing 2 functions: the first to convert you new type to a `std::vector<double>` and the secont to convert a `std::vector<double>` to your new type.
+Adding new possible conversions to the library is as simple as writing 2 functions: the first to convert your new type to a `std::vector<double>` and the secont to convert a `std::vector<double>` to your new type.
 After doing this, `nrg_tools::convert()` will work on any other types with your new addition.
 This process is further documented in the actual header file.

 ## Low Pass Filters
 ### Standard Filters